algorandfoundation/algokit-cli/docs/architecture-decisions/2023-07-19_advanced_generate_command.md

 Ruby on Rails has a similar concept of [generators](https://guides.rubyonrails.org/generators.html) which are used to create or update files within Rails projects.
 This can be used as a reference for inspiration.

-### 2. Template builder should be able to access a clear guideline and refer to official templates for examples on how to create his own `generators`
+### 2. Template builder should be able to access a clear guideline and refer to official templates for examples on how to create their own `generators`

 This implies extension of existing starter guidelines available for template builders on [AlgoKit Docs](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/tutorials/algokit-template.md) and using one or several official templates as a reference point.